ology/techn.ology.net/blog/2022/11/13/the-black-page-in-perl/index.markdown

 This just adds notes, clusters of notes, and rests to the score.

 To actually hear it, you have to use [timidity](https://timidity.sourceforge.net/) on the command-line or [VLC](https://www.videolan.org/vlc/).
 Either of these programs can render to MP3 too.
-Here's the timidity output with exciting General MIDI patches:
+Here's the timidity output of the Terry Bozzio version with exciting General MIDI patches:

 [black-page.mp3](black-page.mp3)